A Syntax for Strictly Associative and Unital $\infty$-Categories: A Decision Procedure for Cattsua

 which we do by induction on \(P\).
 If \(P = [k]\) then it is clear that \(\insertion L P M\) contains all the terms of \(M\) and some of the terms of \(L\), and crucially not \(\lfloor P \rfloor \sub L\).
 If instead \(P = k :: P'\) then by induction hypothesis we get that:

 It is then clear again that \(\insertion L P M\) contains terms from \(M\) and terms of \(L\) which are not \(P \sub L\), and so the inequality holds. \end{proof}

-\begin{restatable}{theorem}{screduce} One-step reductions that do not use the cell rule reduce syntactic complexity.
-Those that do use the cell rule do not change the complexity. \end{restatable} \begin{proof} We wish to show that for all reductions \(s \leadsto t\), and \(\sigma \leadsto \tau\) that \(\sc(t) < \sc(s)\), and \(\sc(\tau) < \sc(\sigma)\) respectively.
+\begin{proof}[Proof of \cref{thm:sc-reduces}] We wish to show that for all reductions \(s \leadsto t\), and \(\sigma \leadsto \tau\) that \(\sc(t) < \sc(s)\), and \(\sc(\tau) < \sc(\sigma)\) respectively (replacing these by equalities if the reduction was a cell reduction).
 We proceed by induction on the derivation of the reduction, noting that all cases for structural rules follow from strict monotonicity of the natural sum.
-This leaves us with the following cases.
+This leaves us with the following base cases.

 \mypara{Disc removal.} Suppose \(\mathcal{C}_{D^n}^n\sub{\{A,s\}} \leadsto s\) is by disc removal.
 By a simple induction, \(\sc(\{A,s\}) \geq \sc(s)\) and so:

 \mypara{Endo-coherence removal.} Let \(\Coh \Delta {\arr s A s} \sigma \leadsto \mathbbm{1}_{\{A\sub\sigma, s\sub\sigma\}}\) be a reduction by endo-coherence removal.
 Then: